hgoetendia/wikijs/emacs/install.md

 ```

 # Backup folder
-Set the backup folder to avoid that files anywhere.
+Set the backup folder to avoid them.

 ```lisp